Management of Second Stage of Labor | Article | GLOWM

 Determine the Station, ensure Situational Awareness & Scribe (clear documentation)

-Malapplication of the vacuum cup can increase the likelihood of a failed operative vaginal delivery leading to an unnecessary emergency cesarean section during second stage of labor.
+Malapplication of the vacuum cup can increase the likelihood of a failed operative vaginal delivery leading to an unnecessary emergency cesarean section during the second stage of labor.

 6